-Share on ThriftyFunThis guide contains the following solutions.
+Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 In the winter, I hang my laundry inside on hangers.
 The water from the clothes adds moisture in the house making the dry heat more tolerable on the mucus membranes and makes the house feel warmer.

 I can't hang my laundry outside on a line, and I'm pretty limited on space indoors as well.
 However, I really wanted to avoid the cost of running my dryer.
 I solved my problem by hanging a second shower curtain rod in my shower.
-Clothes are hung up on hangers while wet, then simply transfered to the closet once dry.
-Smaller items and non-clothing laundry can be draped over hangers as well.